 Laura McCallion, Board President and Director of Dive Education, is a PADI Course Director, the highest level of professional dive certification available.
 Laura has a passion for the ocean and the underwater world that began at a very early age.
 She was certified in the very cold waters off of Gloucester, Massachusetts over twenty years ago and despite the near freezing temperature and the fact that it was snowing, she has been addicted to scuba diving since.
 Since starting to teach diving in 2000, Laura has introduced hundreds of students of all ages to the amazing and wonderful underwater world of diving both in cold and warm water environments.
 Watching the expression on a new diver’s face when he breathes underwater for the first time or achieves something he wasn’t sure he could really do or when he encounters a marine creature he’s never seen before always reminds her of why she became an instructor in the first place and why she will continue to teach as long as possible.
 She has a special passion and talent for teaching diving to young people.

-Arcadia Davies, Youth Advocate Leader, recently graduated from Miami University with an interdisciplinary degree focusing on marine ecology and community engagement.
-She is currently in a masters program at Yale University.
+Arcadia Davies, Youth Advocate Leader, is currently studying for a Masters of Environmental Management at the Yale School of Environment.
+She is interested in understanding the complex relationships between people and environments through analyzing historic and contemporary traditions.
 Arcadia is passionate about connecting communities, especially youth, in ocean conservation projects.
-During college she practiced communicating science to the public through serving as the communication intern at The Island School in The Bahamas and taking numerous classes in marine ecology, creative writing, journalism, photography and community engagement.
+As an elementary school teacher and consultant with several non profits, she has worked to integrate community and environmental healing.
+During college she practiced communicating science to the public through serving as the communication intern at The Island School in The Bahamas.
+Her studies have included marine ecology, creative writing, anthropology, journalism, photography and community engagement.
 Arcadia has loved the ocean since a young age and strives to share that love with others.

 Ocean Matters is 501(3)c nonprofit corporation and donations are tax-deductible as outlined by law.